fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault3.md

    1. Then they create a transaction with outputs to the desired destinations, and specify the outputIds and addresses as inputs to the script, and then sign with just one of the two keys.
    2. After 5 days, the transaction is final and the destination address can spend it arbitrarily.
 3. If an attacker uses the "spendNormally" path described above, or if a mistake was made by the owner, the owner can cancel the transaction before the transaction has had 5 days of confirmations by creating a transaction and signing it with both keys.
 Note that the owner should cancel all outputs in the same transaction in order to retain quantum resistance.

-## Properties

-* Can send to multiple destinations in a transaction: true
-* Can omit the change address: true
-* Can spend change immediately: true
-* Can consolidate inputs: true.
-Arbitrary number of wallet vault inputs can be spent in the same transaction and send to the same destination/change address.
-* Canceling each destination / change send either individually or together are both options: **false**.
-However, in the scenario of an attacker, this ability isn't needed.
-* Finalization time: **5 days**.
-Sending to an address that expects to be able to spend the transaction earlier than this won't work.
-This is a fundamental limitation of a wallet vault.

 ## Script Implementation